 Under the old rules, Lender X might be in trouble.
 His “compare ratio” is 300% — double the acceptable level.
 At this point, Lender X raises its minimum FHA credit score to 680.

-Under the new rules, Lender X might be just fine, because FHA compares its default rate to the national average for loans with credit scores below 640.
+Under the current rules, Lender X might be just fine, because FHA compares its default rate to the national average for loans with credit scores below 640.

 Now, Lender X can continue helping underserved home buyers, in tune with FHA’s core mission.

-The new policy has been rolled out for a few years (since 2017), so your chosen lender may have changed its internal policy already.
-But some are slower to adopt new regulations.
+The policy has been rolled out for a few years (since 2017), so your chosen lender may have changed its internal policy already.

 Typically, there’s a step-down effect across the lending landscape.
 One lender will slightly loosen guidelines, followed by others until a majority function similarly.
 If the new standards work, lenders loosen a bit more.